lokeshtr/NSCLC/README.md

 # NSCLC Prediction
-This repository contains the datasets, files and scripts associate with the research published in "...."
+This repository contains the datasets, files and scripts associated with the research published in "...."

 ## Notes: